andmos/ReadingList-Data/BookNotes/Kill.It.With.Fire.md

 - The more problems we have making changes, the more we overestimate future failures.

 - Our perception of risk cues up another cognitive bias that makes rewrites more appealing than incremental improvements on a working system: whether we are trying to ensure success or avoid failure.
 When success seems certain, we gravitate toward more conservative, risk-averse solutions.
 When failure seems more likely, we switch mentalities completely.
-We go bold, take more risks.11
+We go bold, take more risks.

 - It’s the minor adjustments to systems that have not been actively developed in a while that create the impression that failure is inevitable and push otherwise rational engineers toward doing rewrites when rewrites are not necessary.